cardano-foundation/developer-portal/docs/get-started/air-gap.md

 This option may suit more demanding users, especially those:

   - who travel a lot and need to maintain their Cardano operations "on the road";
-  - who need the convenience of booting in a air gap environment which has direct access to all their files on the host computer (as you would when booting off from an installer USB drive);
+  - who need the convenience of booting in an air gap environment which has direct access to all their files on the host computer (as you would when booting off from an installer USB drive);
   - who, instead of using a USB drive to transfer unencrypted files in & out of the air gap, would rather use that same USB drive to store these files with encryption while also providing the Cardano CLI for use on any machine supporting the same boot method;
   - who want to make encrypted backups or their keys, passwords and other records from their air gap environment directly to the host computer.